emh-Jo-Shinner/email-verify-api-docs/docs/glossary.rst

 		to a central email box for manual inspection.
 Catch all configured servers cannot respond to requests for email address verification.

-		This does not affect our coverage of Hotmail, Live and Outlook mail boxes.
+		This does not affect our coverage of Hotmail, Live and Outlook mailboxes.

 	Punycode
 		Punycode is a way to represent Unicode with the limited character